zahmedgit/dsc-big-data-analytics-apache-spark-nyc-ds-033020/README.md

 ## Summary

-In this lesson, you read the scientific article "Big data Analytics on Apache Spark", which covers the key aspects of Spark's computational environment.
+In this lesson, you read the scientific article "Big Data Analytics on Apache Spark", which covers the key aspects of Spark's computational environment.
+You'll now move on to working with Spark through Python.